A Disturbing Motif: Online Manifesto, Mass Shooting

 Loughner's YouTube profile page, created in October 2010, lists several schools and colleges.
 He names his favorite books, including Animal Farm, To Kill a Mockingbird, The Phantom Tollbooth and Mein Kampf.

-One of his videos, titled "Hello," has been viewed by more than 1.5 million people.
+One of his videos, titled "Hello," has been viewed by more than 1.5 million people, all but a handful of them since the shooting.
 It begins: "Hello, my name is Jared Lee Loughner.
 This video is my introduction to you!
 My favorite activity is conscience dreaming; the greatest inspiration for my political business information.
 Some of you don't dream -- sadly."

 He writes: "I know who's listening: Government Officials, and the People.
 Nearly all the people … aren't aware of mind control and brainwash methods."

 Like many people nowadays, Loughner, 22, has lived a public life.
 He reportedly had a MySpace page -- which has been removed since the Jan.
 8 shootings -- and a YouTube Channel, under the user name Classitup10, that is still viewable.